Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 ![Imgur](https://imgur.com/BeOLsJG.jpg)

-We can also monitor some of our instance metrics from the mangement console such as CPU utilization, Totatl bytes in , Total bytes out.
-To do this, Log into the console, navgate to the ec2 console and click on the just created instance and scroll
+We can also monitor some of our instance metrics from the mangement console such as CPU utilization, Network in, Network out etc. To do this, Log into the console, navgate to the ec2 console and click on the just created instance and click on te "monitoring" tab

 ![Imgur](https://imgur.com/0YSGReL.jpg)